Jacques-Louis David’s Napoleon Crossing the Alps is one of the most famous and politically iconic images of European art history. However, it is a...

 tr.
 Clare Cavanagh & Stanislaw Barańczak.

-These stunning discoveries were made thanks to the state-of-the-art research that is now carried out in preparation for the the largest Vermeer exhibition ever that will be on view in Rijksmuseum from 10 February through 4 June 2023.
+These stunning discoveries were made thanks to the state-of-the-art research that was carried out in preparation for the largest Vermeer exhibition ever which was held in Rijksmuseum in 2023.

 You can learn more here.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!